 - 10 KM Eggs (standard) with purple spots.

-- Weekly Fitness reward Eggs are visually identical to the standard 5 KM and 10 KM Eggs received from Pokéstops but have a much smaller pool of potential Pokémon.
+Note: Weekly Fitness Reward Eggs are visually identical to the standard 5 KM and 10 KM Eggs received from Pokéstops but have a much smaller pool of potential Pokémon.

 What kind of Pokémon hatch from each type of Egg?

-As of February 18, 2020, the following Pokemon can be found in each tier of eggs in Pokemon GO:
+From June 8, 2020, the following Pokemon can be found in each tier of eggs in Pokémon GO:

 2 KM Eggs